 If you’ve ever gone online shopping for a new set of earbuds, a smartwatch, or even a new smartphone, you’ve probably encountered a cryptic code that looks like this: IPXY, where the X and/or Y are sometimes replaced by numbers, e.g. IPX5.
 This is commonly referred to as an IP rating.
-Manufacturers will usually toss that cipher into their descriptions at some point as a measurement of how water and dust resistant their products are.
+Manufacturers will usually toss that cipher into their descriptions at some point as a measurement of how water- and dust-resistant their products are.

 IP, IPX, or IPXY are all references to a standardized rating for how well a product can prevent solids and liquids from entering, and thus possibly causing damage to, your electronics.
 Officially, IP stands for “International Protection” marking because the standard was developed and is maintained by the International Electrotechnical Commission.
 But it’s more commonly referred to as Ingress Protection.
 The two numbers that follow the letters IP indicate what kind of protection you can expect.

-The Y is the liquids protection level from zero to eight, where zero means no protection whatsoever, and eight means it can withstand being immersed in water, usually up to a depth of three meters, for up to at least 30 minutes.
+The Y is the liquids protection level from zero to eight, where zero means no protection whatsoever and eight means it can withstand being immersed in water, usually up to a depth of 3 meters, for up to at least 30 minutes.
 Technically, there is a ninth level of liquid protection, but it isn’t used for consumer electronics products.
 There is no “X” level for water protection, so you’ll never see an IP code expressed as IP2X, for example — it would be IP20 if no water protection is offered.

 If you’ve already guessed that an IP68 rating is the best you can get for protection from both dust and liquids, congrats, you just aced the first quiz!
 But in between IP00 and IP68, there’s a lot of variety, so let’s take a look at some specific examples.

 With IPX2, your device can withstand a small amount of dripping water without being damaged.
-Since most of us don’t place our gadgets under leaky faucets very often, in practice this translates into “moderately sweatproof.”
+Since most of us don’t place our gadgets under leaky faucets very often, in practice, this translates into “moderately sweatproof.”
 When we reviewed Samsung’s Galaxy Buds truly wireless earbuds — rated for IPX2 — we found they easily survived a 10K run while wedged in the ear canals of a very sweaty person.
 Do not try to wash these products under running water — it’s better to wipe them with a damp cloth.

 IPX4 offers decent protection against splashing water.
-Keep in mind, this isn’t waterproofing — you shouldn’t dunk IPX4 products in water — but it is an excellent degree of protection for ultra-active workouts, or even long marathons in inclement weather.
+Keep in mind, this isn’t waterproofing — you shouldn’t dunk IPX4 products in water — but it is an excellent degree of protection for ultra-active workouts or even long marathons in inclement weather.
 Most earbuds, whether wireless or wired, aimed at sports and active lifestyles are IPX4 rated and should have no problem coping with regular use during these activities.
-Bose’s SoundSport Free truly wireless earbuds are IPX4 rated.
+Bose’s Sport Open truly wireless earbuds are IPX4 rated.
 Again, don’t submerge these products.

 If you’re a complete klutz and have been known to drop your phone, camera, or watch into bodies of water both indoors and out, don’t settle for anything less than IPX7.
 This will protect your gadget from accidental kerplunks in one meter of water for up to 30 minutes, while IPX8 allows for the same time period of protection in even deeper water (with the exact depth to be specified by the manufacturer).